Kinto/kinto/docs/api/resource.rst

 It supports the same filtering capabilities as GET.

-If the request header ``If-Unmodified-Since`` is provided, and if the collection has changed meanwhile, a ``412 Precondition failed`` error is returned.
+If the request header ``If-Match`` is provided, and if the collection has changed meanwhile, a ``412 Precondition failed`` error is returned.